openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `background_color`: OPTIONAL.
 String value of a background color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].
   * `text_color`: OPTIONAL.
 String value of a text color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].

 * `formats`: REQUIRED.
-A JSON object containing a list of key value pairs, where the key is a string identifying the format of the Credential.
+A JSON object containing a list of key value pairs, where the key is a string identifying the format of the supported Credential.
 Below is a non-exhaustive list of valid key values defined by this specification:
   * Claim Format Designations defined in [@!DIF.PresentationExchange], such as `jwt_vc` and `ldp_vc`
   * `mdl_iso`: defined in this specification to express a mobile driving licence (mDL) Credential compliant to a data model and data sets defined in ISO/IEC 18013-5:2021 specification.
   * `ac_vc`: defined in this specificaiton to express an AnonCreds Credential format defined as part of the Hyperledger Indy project [Hyperledger.Indy].

 The value in a key value pair is a JSON object detailing the specifics about the support for the Credential format with a following non-exhaustive list of parameters that MAY be included:
-  * `types`: REQUIRED.
-Array of strings representing a format specific type of a Credential.
-This value corresponds to `type` in W3C [@!VC_DATA] and a `doctype` in ISO/IEC 18013-5 (mobile Driving License).
   * `cryptographic_binding_methods_supported`: OPTIONAL.
 Array of case sensitive strings that identify how the Credential is bound to the identifier of the End-User who possesses the Credential as defined in (#credential-binding).
 A non-exhaustive list of valid values defined by this specification are `did`, `mso`, and `none`.
   * `cryptographic_suites_supported`: OPTIONAL.
 Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.
 Cryptosuites for Credentials in `jwt_vc` format should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
 Cryptosuites for Credentials in `ldp_vc` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).